 Whether you fly round like a butterfly or amble round like a tortoise, this year’s Durrell Dash will be a colourful celebration of Jersey Zoo’s exciting new butterfly and tortoise exhibit.

-November will see the official opening of the Butterfly House, located next to the Organic Showcase.
+October Half Term will see the official opening of the Butterfly House, located next to the Organic Showcase.
 All funds raised at the Durrell Dash, taking place on 4th November 2018, will support the ongoing costs of this captivating new exhibit.

 Visitors will walk through swathes of tropical butterflies, immersing themselves in a world of jewel colours and exotic plants.
 The butterflies will be sharing their new home with several Galapagos tortoises who will have their own enclosure nestled within the lush vegetation.